Canapés with soft cheese, peas, asparagus and spring onions

 Rye bread, toasted, if desired

 Remove the woody ends of the asparagus spears and peel the bottoms with a potato peeler if needed.
-Blanch the spears in salted water for 2 minutes till they turn a bright green and are just cooked.
-Drain and cool.
-You want the asparagus to still be crunchy, not completely mushy.
+Blanch the spears in salted water for 2 minutes till they turn a bright green and are just cooked—drain and cool.
+You want the asparagus to be still crunchy, not completely mushy.
 Cut into small bits, keeping some of the tips long for garnish.

 Recipe with cottage cheese: